 It is our hope that you will feel comfortable worshiping with us.
-Dress is casual, please come as you are.
+Dress is neatly casual, please come as you are.
 Feel free to participate in whatever way you wish: sitting, standing or kneeling as you are able, listening or joining in the hymns or responses as indicated.
 Our services follow the six seasons of the church year (Advent, Christmas, Epiphany, Lent, Easter, and Pentecost) and the lectionary, a set list of Bible readings for the year.

 This information is intended to give you an idea of what to expect during a Sunday church service.
 Our services reflect our affiliation with the Anglican Church of Canada and the United Church of Canada.
 We do this by blending some of both traditions within each service.
-The order of service is contained in a printed bulletin and is also displayed on the overhead TV screen at the front of the sanctuary.
+The order of service is contained in a printed bulletin and is also displayed on the overhead television screen at the front of the sanctuary.

 Once a month we have a Eucharist or Communion service.
-This will be resuming in a limited form in October 2020 following a pause due to COVID-19.
+This is resuming in a limited form following a pause due to COVID-19.
 As with other Sunday services this service is a blend of both Anglican and United Church traditions.
 Bread and both wine and grape juice are served at the front of the church.
-[Note that COVID-19 means we are not able to serve juice or wine for communion, wafers only for now.]
+[Note that COVID-19 means we are not able to serve juice or wine for communion, wafers only for now].
 You can choose wine or juice by moving to the appropriate server after receiving bread from the minister.
 If your mobility or other reason prevents you from coming to the front but you would like to receive communion please mention this to the greeter or minister before the service and the elements will be brought to you in your seat.